gvalkov/python-evdev/README.rst

 located in `/dev/input/`.

-*evdev* also comes with bindings to *uinput*, the userspace input subsystem. *Uinput* allows userspace programs to create and handle input devices from which they can inject events directly into the input subsystem.
+*evdev* also comes with bindings to *uinput*, the userspace input subsystem. *Uinput* allows userspace programs to create and handle input devices from which input events can be directly injected into the input subsystem.

 Documentation: